Milton Heights services

-Catering: McDonald's Drive Thru Hotel: Premier Inn Charging Points: bp pulse Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: Beefeater (The Applecart), McDonald's Drive Thru Hotel: Premier Inn Charging Points: bp pulse Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine

 Short stay customer parking is available for cars at all facilities.
 HGV parking is available within the filling station.

 Parking within the McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by MET Parking.